alonso284/MarkDown-Table-Of-Contents-Generator/README.md

 ## TODO
 - Allow user to add a brief description to a header in the table of contents
 - Find a way to overwrite table of content
+- Do not add as title if it is inside code
+- Print messages in clog